-Is there a minimum storage period for a lifecycle rule if the rule is set to convert storage class or delete an expired object?
+Is there a limit to the minimum storage period of objects if I set lifecycle rules to convert the storage class of objects or delete expired objects?

-The minimum storage period for a lifecycle rule set to delete an expired object indicates the time period from the time when the object is created until the time when the object is deleted.
-If the object is modified (such as by CopyObject or AppendObject operations) during this period, the minimum storage period is calculated from the last modified date.
+The minimum storage period of an expired object to be deleted begins when the object was created and ends when the object is scheduled to be deleted.
+If the object is modified by an API operation such as CopyObject or AppendObject during this period, the minimum storage period begins when the object was last modified.

-- If the storage class of 1000 objects are converted from Standard to Archive according to a lifecycle rule, 1000 POST requests are generated.
+- If you set a lifecycle rule to convert the storage class of 1,000 Standard objects to Archive, 1,000 POST requests are generated.

-- CommitTransition: Indicates that the rule is set to convert the storage class of object.
+- CommitTransition: indicates that the lifecycle rule is set to convert the storage class of an object.

-- ExpireObject: Indicates that the rule is set to delete expired objects.
+- ExpireObject: indicates that the lifecycle rule is set to delete an expired object.

 - Sync Request

-lifecycle: Indicates the operation to be performed by the lifecycle rule.
+lifecycle: indicates the operation to be performed based on the lifecycle rule.